outkst/CS1555TermProject/README.md

 ### Milestone 3: Bringing It All Together (Due: August 4 @ 11:59PM)

-1. [ ] Create a Java driver program to demonstrate the FaceSpace database by calling all of the created methods from Milestone 2.
+1. [X] Create a Java driver program to demonstrate the FaceSpace database by calling all of the created methods from Milestone 2.
-  * [ ] Rewrite all of the methods to do the following:
+  * [X] Rewrite all of the methods to do the following:
-    * [ ] Take input parameters instead of querying for data.
+    * [X] Take input parameters instead of querying for data.
-    * [ ] Use `@throws SQLException` and remove all exception handling.
+    * [X] Use `@throws SQLException` and remove all exception handling.
 Let the driver handle the exceptions.
-  * [ ] Remove the input Scanner object from the methods and place it in the driver program.
+  * [X] Remove the input Scanner object from the methods and place it in the driver program.
       * The driver will ask for the input, and pass to the methods.
-2. [ ] Create at least one JUnit test for each method in DatabaseConnections.java
-3. [ ] Create a commit labeled "**Milestone 3 submission**" and push it to the repository.
+2. [X] Create a commit labeled "**Milestone 3 submission**" and push it to the repository.
-4. [ ] Send an email to nlf4@pitt.edu and weg21@pitt.edu:
+3. [X] Send an email to nlf4@pitt.edu and weg21@pitt.edu:
-  * [ ] The email title should be "**[CS1555] Project milestone 3 submission**".
+  * [X] The email title should be "**[CS1555] Project milestone 3 submission**".
-  * [ ] Insert a link to the repository.
+  * [X] Insert a link to the repository.
-  * [ ] Insert the GitHub commit ID (40-character string / SHA-1 hash).
+  * [X] Insert the GitHub commit ID (40-character string / SHA-1 hash).

+### Milestone 4: JUnit Testing

+1. [X] Create at least one JUnit test for each method in DatabaseConnections.java
+2. [X] Create unit tests for the following conditions:
+  * [X] Normal cases: Use each method with input returning expected results.
+  * [X] Edge cases: Use each method with input returning unexpected results.